nautobot/nautobot/nautobot/docs/user-guides/getting-started/vlans-and-vlan-groups.md

 ![](../images/getting-started-nautobot-ui/25-add-vlan-to-interface.png)

 !!! note
-    The `vlan 100` choice that is assigned to the `Ottawa 1` Site does not show up as an option for the `Vancouver1` Site
+    The `vlan 100` instance that is assigned to the `Ottawa 1` Site does not show up as an option for the `Vancouver1` Site

 ![](../images/getting-started-nautobot-ui/26-add-vlan-to-interface-2.png)